 All shelter animals have received some vaccinations which are noted on the adoption forms.
 The free vet exam does not include any additional vaccinations, lab tests, medications or treatment.

-If the veterinarian detects signs of health problems, please give some thought to the time and expense that may be required to provide the necessary treatment.
+All animals are given medical exams and we will inform potential owners of any health issues that we discover; however, if your veterinarian detects signs of health problems, please give some thought to the time and expense that may be required to provide the necessary treatment.
 You must return the animal to the shelter at once or assume full responsibility for all diagnostic and treatment costs.

-If your pet has a common problem such as fleas, earmites or worms that will respond to routine care, you are expected to provide such care at your own expense as a normal responsibility of pet ownership.
+If your pet has a common problem such as fleas, ear mites or worms that will respond to routine care, you are expected to provide such care at your own expense as a normal responsibility of pet ownership.